mcsammon/mcsammon.github.io/research.md

 for predicting future evolutions in model-free implied volatility as measured by the VIX.

-Joint project on Relative Price of Index Put Options with Marcelo Bianconi
+# Relative Price of Put Options

+Joint project with Marcelo Bianconi, the slides from the Eastern Economic Association Meetings can be found
   <a href="/images/Relative_Put_Options_slides_3_2_15.pdf" target="_blank">
-    Slides from the Eastern Economic Association Meetings can be found here.
+     here.
   </a>